-Imuya McDaniel, LMT Imuya received a Bachelor of Arts from the University of Alaska Fairbanks, where she studied music and business.
-After graduating from East West College, Imuya received her massage licenses in both Oregon and Washington.
-She has worked in a variety of massage businesses as an employee and an independent contractor, and has opened her own business, Rooted Spruce Massage and Bodywork.
-She enjoys working with all clients, but has had extra time and training working with MVAs, injuries, chronic illness, athletes and prenatal massage.
+Imuya McDaniel, BA, LMT Imuya received a Bachelor of Arts degree from the University of Alaska Fairbanks, where she studied music and business.
+After graduating from East West College, Imuya became a Licensed Massage Therapist in both Oregon and Washington.
+She has worked in a variety of massage businesses as an employee and an independent contractor, and has opened her own business in Vancouver, WA.
+She enjoys working with all clients and has additional training working with MVA injuries, chronic illness, athletes, and prenatal massage.
 Imuya believes that teaching the next massage therapists how to build the life they want through massage is an incredible blessing.
-Beyond her practice and teaching, Imuva enjoys kayaking, hiking, dancing, reading and listening to all people's thoughts and ideas.
+Beyond her practice and teaching.
+Imuya enjoys kayaking, hiking, dancing, reading and listening to all people's thoughts and ideas.

-Stephanie O'Donnell-Peters, LTM, RYT
+Stephanie O'Donnell-Peters, BS, LMT.

-Stephanie is a 2010 graduate of East West College.
-She holds a degree in Psychology and has been a licensed massage therapist since 2011 and a Yoga Teacher since 2014.
-Her practice includes Craniosacral Therapy, Deep Tissue, Relaxation and Swedish massage, as well as spa-like add-ons.
-Stephanie loves to bring humor and curiosity for students to explore and laugh in her classes whether those classes are in the Yoga studio or in the massage classroom.
+RYT Stephanie is a 2010 graduate of East West College.
+She holds a Bachelor of Science degree in Psychology, has been a licensed massage therapist since 2011 and a yoga teacher since 2014.
+Her practice includes craniosacral therapy, deep tissue, relaxation and Swedish massage, as well as spa-like add-ons.
+Stephanie loves to bring humor and curiosity into her classes whether they are in the yoga studio or in the massage classroom.